How the New Platform Works in the Real World…

 The cover also has a horizontal side zipper on either side that perfectly aligns with the newly positioned mooring cleats.
 These openings allow pass through of mooring ropes, so I can secure the ski to a dock with the cover on.

 New Sea Doo Platform Fumbles

-These are the features on the new Sea Doo platform that least impress me as a touring rider.
+These are the features on the new Sea Doo platform that least impress me as a touring rider in year one.
 But I’m willing to bet that most riders will agree with me that the touchdowns far outweigh the fumbles.
 After all, there’s always room for improvement, so we’ll see what 2019 brings!

-As good as the 2018 Sea Doo GTX 155 improved ride quality is as noted above, it’s not as good as having suspension.
+As much as the new Sea Doo platform GTX 155 improved ride quality is as noted above, it’s not as good as having suspension.
 But I’m not most riders.
 So in fairness, I’ve got to say that anyone who’s never experienced a Sea Doo watercraft with suspension is likely to discover that the new Sea Doo platform gives them the best ride they’ve ever had.
 Meanwhile, only time will tell if I can ever get used to riding without suspension!

 Adjustable Mirrors Gone